browserengineering/book/book/scheduling.md

 ::: {.further}

-While it looks simple and maybe even obvious in retrospect, the `XMLHttpRequest` API played a key role in the evolution from the "90s web" that relied on loading new pages whenever anyone clicked a link or submitted a form.
+While it looks simple and maybe even obvious in retrospect, the `XMLHttpRequest` API played a key role in the web's evolution beyond the "90s web" that relied on loading new pages whenever anyone clicked a link or submitted a form.
 With the async version of this API, web pages were able to act a whole lot more like an *application* than a page of information.
-This ushered in a new generation of web sites that used this technique; GMail is one famous early example that dates from April 2004, [soon after][xhr-history] all browsers finished adding support for the API.
+This ushered in a new generation of web sites that used this technique; GMail is one famous early example that dates from April 2004, [soon after][xhr-history] enough browsers finished adding support for the API.

 [xhr-history]: https://en.wikipedia.org/wiki/XMLHttpRequest#History

-These new applications used an approach that is now called a [single-page app, or SPA][spa], as opposed to the earlier multi-page app, or MPA.
-An SPA replaces page loads with mutations to the DOM.
-This led to more and more interactive and complex web apps, which in turn greatly increased the need for browser rendering to be faster and more efficiently scheduled.
+These new applications used an approach that is now called a [single-page app][spa], or SPA, as opposed to the earlier multi-page app, or MPA.
+An SPA uses DOM mutations instead of page loads to update to the latest app state.
+The emergence of SPAs enabled more interactive and complex web apps, which in turn greatly increased the need for browser rendering to be faster and more efficiently scheduled.

 [spa]: https://en.wikipedia.org/wiki/Single-page_application